|HCC Site ID:||1648||Parish:||Havant|

 Location and site

-The late 18th century gazebo was originally part of a townhouse garden, and is now separated from the main house.
-A small public garden was built c1990 based on an 18th century design encompassing the gazebo.
-It occupies the edge of a car park in Havant providing historical interest as well as being a haven of peace and beauty in the bustling small town.
+The late 18th century gazebo was originally part of a townhouse garden, and is now separated from the house.
+It was rescued from collapse in 1982 and in 1992 a small public garden was created.
+At present (2017) further restoration works and improvements are being carried out to the structures and the garden.
+24 folding chairs for public use have been added.
+It occupies the edge of a car park in Havant town centre providing historical interest as well as being a haven of peace and beauty in a bustling small town.
 That area of the town would suffer a loss of quality if it were to disappear.